ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 bag containing Helsa's body.
 He had wrapped up the body in a garbage bag first, worried about the possiblity of the dog's bowels leaking.

-It was only about a mile to the MRT station.
-The feeling of the bag knocking up against Brent's thighs was still unpleasant.
+It was only about a mile to the MRT station, but Alex realized it was going to be a struggle to make it there, with the bag knocking up against his thighs.
 It was New Year's Day.
 Brent was surprised by the scent of a Christmas tree, lying by the side of the road.

 He was starting to think about hitchhiking when a blue, three-wheeled truck pulled over in front of him.